 The certificatePolicies extension MUST be present and MUST contain at least one OID.
-It MAY have more than one OID, i.e. to refer to an Authentication Profile, or one or more one-statement certificate policies (1SCPs).
+It MAY have more than one OID, i.e. to refer to an Authentication Profile, or one or more 1SCPs.
 Inclusion of other elements, such as CPS pointers and explicitText is possible, but untested, and as such it is not advisable to include these additional values.